-Here are some of the questions we get asked regularly and our answers.
+Here are some of the questions about the Pod Network we get asked regularly and our answers.
 If you are a Pod Group Leader, please visit the Group Leader FAQs page for additional guidance.
 If you have questions not answered here, please email email@example.com.

 The PPC Pod Network offers support and networking opportunities to everyone interested in learning, incorporating, advocating, and practicing a whole food, plant-based lifestyle.
 Participation is free.
 Pods are independent groups of like-minded people, working together to spread the message of plant-based nutrition in their communities, as well as have fun and build friendships.
 Examples of Pods include local “meetups,” vegetarian/vegan societies, churches, schools, and nonprofit organizations.
 Both brand new and existing groups and organizations are welcome to join the Pod Network as well.